Oil spill ruling knocks BP shares to worst one-day loss since 2010

-LONDON (Reuters) - BP (BP.L) shares were set for their worst one-day fall on Thursday since June 2010 after a judge in the United States said the oil major had been negligent in events leading up to the 2010 oil spill in the Gulf of Mexico.
+LONDON, Sept 4 (Reuters) - BP shares were set for their worst one-day fall on Thursday since June 2010 after a judge in the United States said the oil major had been negligent in events leading up to the 2010 oil spill in the Gulf of Mexico.

-BP was down by 6 percent at 454.35 pence going into the close of trading in London, making the stock the worst-performer on Britain's benchmark FTSE 100 index .FTSE.

 BP’s drop is poised to be the worst single-day percentage fall since June 2010, a particularly volatile month for its shares which were hit by the fallout from the Deepwater Horizon oil spill in the Gulf of Mexico earlier that year.